chironapp/chironpy/docs/docs/contributing.md

 # Contributing

-Thanks for checking out Sweatpy!
+Thanks for checking out chironpy!

 We've put together the following guidelines to help you figure out where you can best be helpful.